jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/intro.md

 - **What** weapon was used and,
 - **Where** it occurred at the Boddy Estate.

+*A copy of this premise will be available in the interface.*

 ## Timing and Tools

 You only have **15 minutes** to look at evidence.